SerhiiKuznietsov/book-directory/README.md

    git clone https://github.com/SerhiiKuznietsov/book-directory.git
    cd book-directory
    ```
+2. Ensure the `.env` file is configured correctly (see the configuration step above).
-2. Start the Docker container:
+3. Start the Docker container:
    ```bash
    docker-compose up --build
    ```
+   Docker will use environment variables from the `.env` file for container configuration.
-3. The app will be available at: `http://localhost:3000`.
+4. The app will be available at: `http://localhost:3000`.

 ### Native Setup

-1. Ensure you have [Node.js](https://nodejs.org/), [PostgreSQL](https://www.postgresql.org/), and [Redis](https://redis.io/) installed.
+1. Ensure you have [Node.js](https://nodejs.org/), [PostgreSQL](https://www.postgresql.org/) and [Redis](https://redis.io/) installed.
 2. Clone the repository:
    ```bash
    git clone https://github.com/SerhiiKuznietsov/book-directory.git
    cd book-directory
    ```
+3. Ensure the `.env` file is configured correctly (see the configuration step above).
-3. Install dependencies:
+4. Install dependencies:
    ```bash
    npm install
    ```
-4. Start PostgreSQL and Redis services.
+5. Start PostgreSQL and Redis services.
-5. Configure PostgreSQL and Redis connections in the `.env` file.
 6. Run migrations:
    ```bash
    npm run migrate:up